Welcome to today's edition of the Rush 24-7 podcast.

 I didn't have it.

-Well, yeah, I I relaxed.
+Well, yeah, I relaxed.

 I mean, I get guilty when I relax.

-I get guilty when I'm not paying attention, but I still I fought it, and I and I I didn't start getting into things until last night.
+I get guilty when I'm not paying attention, but I still fought it.

-I think I would know more than your average low information person out there.
+I think I would know more than your average low-information person out there.

 No news, no nothing, folks.